asartalo/conventional/README.md

 A simple and light-weight library for parsing conventional commits and generating changelogs from them.

+**NOTE:** At the moment, this library is only used on my projects.
+The Conventional Commit parser is not made to be comprehensive.

 ## Usage

 A simple usage example: